simonhyde/Mixxx_PFL_Switcher/README.md

 - Script also monitors the status of the headSplit parameter to know which relays to activate
 - Set of monitored groups is listed in arrays at the top of `mixxx-pfl-switcher.js` and can be adjusted to add more or exclude some channels
 ### MIDI Comms
-The device accepts simple 3-byte MIDI commands, of the form:
+The device accepts 3 possible simple 3-byte MIDI command formats:
+1. A simple command setting the state of the first 2 switches (ie stereo audio switch):
-- 0x90 - MIDI Note On, Channel 0
+   - 0x90 - MIDI Note On, Channel 1
    - 0x01 - Note 1
    - 0x0x - Bitmask indicating which relays should be on 1 for left, 2 for right, ie:
      - 0x00 - Both Relays Off
      - 0x01 - Left Relay only On
      - 0x02 - Right Relay only On
      - 0x03 - Both Relays On

+2. A more complex command allowing any set of relays to be changed:
+   - 0x91 - MIDI Note On, Channel 2
+   - 0x0x - Note - Bitmask indicating which relays this command will affect
+   - 0x0x - Velocity - Bitmask indicating the state of the affected relays

+   So, for example, 0x91, 0x06, 0x02 would affect relays 2 & 3, turning relay 2 on, and relay 3 off.

+5. A simple command to change the state of a single relay:
+   - 0x92 - MIDI Note On, Channel 3
+   - 0x0x - Note - The index of the relay you want to change (ie 1,2 or 3)
+   - 0x0x - Velocity - 0 indicates turn the relay off, any other value indicates turn it on

+   So, for example, 0x92, 0x03, 0x01 would turn on relay 3

 ### Pi Pico
 - CircuitPython code which loops around polling for MIDI input, and enables GPOs 20 (left), 21 (right) and 19 (spare) to cause the relays to close/audio switches to activate, as instructed by the host.